Ashish-Reddy-T/SentimentAnalysisUsingLoRA/README.md

 You can run your own review statements from my deployed huggingface's [SPACE](https://huggingface.co/spaces/Ashish-R/LoRAFromScratchSentimentAnalysis) 💖

 - It shows the percentage for the model thinks a statement is `negative` and `positive`.
-- The model weights are made downloadable at my huggingface's [space](https://huggingface.co/spaces/Ashish-R/LoRAFromScratchSentimentAnalysis).
+- The model weights are made downloadable at my huggingface's [space](https://huggingface.co/spaces/Ashish-R/LoRAFromScratchSentimentAnalysis/tree/main) named `DISTILBERT_MERGED.pth`.
 - Any modifications/suggestions are always welcome!

 ---